Chairman's Report January 2018

 Careers education and guidance is vitally important to ensure our students make the most of the opportunities available to them.
 Students across the Academy use the Careers Resource area on a regular basis seeking help and support on a broad range of issues including employment search and university entry.
 The Academy and Governors share a view that it is our responsibility to secure employment or further education for all of our students.

-provides details of the extensive work carried out by Miss Sandra Caddick and her team during the last twelve months.
+Annex 3 provides details of the extensive work carried out by Mrs Rebecca Orton and her team during the last twelve months.

-The Governing Board are keen to know the destination of all students that leave Sandwell Academy and a list of destinations for 2016 is available from Annex 6 (Year 11 / 6.2) .
+The Governing Board are keen to know the destination of all students that leave Sandwell Academy and a list of destinations for 2017 is also available in Annex 3.